Announcing our 2021-22 Season

 Our beloved program that became a critically-acclaimed CD recording!
 Transport yourself to a world of wild wonders with Vivaldi’s Goldfinch concerto, Biber’s colorful Sonata Representativa, Werner’s stormy November suite, and the ensemble’s reconstruction of J. F. Lampe’s playful Cuckoo Concerto.

 Harvard-Epworth Church, Cambridge and Online

-With “imitation being the highest form of flattery,” this program explores works by Handel that were influenced by many composers he admired, including concertos and sonatas by Handel, Telemann, and Scarlatti, together with a fugue by Corelli that inspired part of Handel’s Hallelujah Chorus.
+With “imitation being the highest form of flattery,” this program juxtaposes concertos and sonatas by Handel with works by Telemann, Kaiser, and Scarlatti that provided him inspiration.
+Also included is a fugue by Corelli that sparked part of Handel’s Hallelujah Chorus.

 Plus — A new online Delving Deeper presentation

 Episode 4: Sites and Sounds of Early Sudbury

 Musicians of the Old Post Road teams up with the Sudbury Historical Society to explore some of history-rich Sudbury’s most fascinating historical sites.
 Historical Society members offer brief talks at each location, providing a richer understanding of each site’s history and key personages in Sudbury’s past.
 The ensemble performs modern-day premieres of fascinating, rediscovered works by 18th-century Massachusetts composers and arrangers at each site, bringing this history to life!